dongmingh/v1performance/README.md

 + By transaction number: Each thread executes the specified number of transactions specified by nRequest in the user input file.

-+ By run time duration: Each thread executes the same transaction concurrently for the specified time duration specified by runDur in the user input file, note that nRequest must be 0.
++ By run time duration: Each thread executes the same transaction concurrently for the specified time duration specified by runDur in the user input file, note that nRequest is set to 0.

 ##Use Cases

-PTE can be used for various test scenarios.
-This all depend on the settings of run cases file, user input files, SCFiles.
-For example,
+PTE can be used for channel (create, join), deploy (install and instantiate) and transactions (invoke (move) and invoke (query)).
+This all depend on the settings of run cases file, user input files, configuration file (config.json).

+###Channel

+For any channel activities (create or join), set transType to Channel:

+    "transMode": "Simple",
+    "transType": "Channel",
+    "invokeType": "Move",

+####create a channel

+To create a channel, set the action in channelOpt to create and the name to the channel name:

+    "channelOpt": {
+        "name": "testOrg1",
+        "action":  "create",
+        "orgName": [
+            "testOrg1"
+        ]
+    },

+Note that orgName is ignored in this test.

+####create a channel

+To join an org to a channel, set the action in channelOpt to join, name to channel name, and orgName to org name:

+    "channelOpt": {
+        "name": "testOrg1",
+        "action":  "create",
+        "orgName": [
+            "testOrg1"
+        ]
+    },

+###deployment (install and instantiate)

+To install or instantiate a chaincode, set up the deploy clause according to the test, such as:

+    "deploy": {
+        "chaincodePath": "github.com/sample_cc",
+        "fcn": "init",
+        "args": []
+    },

+####install a chaicode

+To install a chaincode, set the transType as install:

+    "transMode": "Simple",
+    "transType": "instantiate",
+    "invokeType": "Move",

+and set channelOpt name to channel name and orgName to org name:

+    "channelOpt": {
+        "name":  "testOrg1",
+        "action":  "create",
+        "orgName": [
+            "testOrg1"
+        ]
+    },

+Note that the action is ignored.

+####instantiate a chaicode

+To install a chaincode, set the transType as install:

+    "transMode": "Simple",
+    "transType": "instantiate",
+    "invokeType": "Move",

+and set channelOpt name to channel name:

+    "channelOpt": {
+        "name":  "testOrg1",
+        "action":  "create",
+        "orgName": [
+            "testOrg1"
+        ]
+    },

+Note that the action and orgName are ignored.

+###transactions

+####invoke (move)

+To execute invoke (move) transactions, set the transType to Invoke and invokeType to Move, and specify the network parameters and desired execution parameters:

+    "invokeCheck": "TRUE",
+    "transMode": "Constant",
+    "transType": "Invoke",
+    "invokeType": "Move",
+    "nOrderer": "1",
+    "nOrg": "2",
+    "nPeerPerOrg": "2",
+    "nThread": "4",
+    "nRequest": "1000",
+    "runDur": "600",
+    "TLS": "Disabled",

+and the channel name in channelOpt:

+    "channelOpt": {
+        "name": "testOrg1",
+        "action":  "create",
+        "orgName": [
+            "testOrg1"
+        ]
+    },

+####invoke (query)

+To execute invoke (move) transactions, set the transType to Invoke and invokeType to Query, and specify the network parameters and desired execution parameters:

+    "invokeCheck": "TRUE",
+    "transMode": "Constant",
+    "transType": "Invoke",
+    "invokeType": "Query",
+    "nOrderer": "1",
+    "nOrg": "2",
+    "nPeerPerOrg": "2",
+    "nThread": "4",
+    "nRequest": "1000",
+    "runDur": "600",
+    "TLS": "Disabled",

+and the channel name in channelOpt:

+    "channelOpt": {
+        "name": "testOrg1",
+        "action":  "create",
+        "orgName": [
+            "testOrg1"
+        ]
+    },

+##Some test scenarios

 + For different chaincode deployment or transactions, each user input file is set to a chaincode for deployment and set different transaction request for transactions.